-110. When using least-squares regression to determine variable and fixed costs, the r-square refers to the degree to which the change in the dependent variable can be explained by a change in the independent variable.
+111. When using least-squares regression to determine variable and fixed costs, the r-square refers to the degree to which the change in the dependent variable can be explained by a change in the independent variable.

-Learning Objective: 02-06 Use the high-low method; scattergraphs; and regression analysis to estimate fixed and variable costs.
+Learning Objective: 02-06 Use the high-low method, scattergraphs, and regression analysis to estimate fixed and variable costs.

-111. An advantage of using the scattergraph method over the high-low method is that all points of data are used in determining the cost line.
+112. An advantage of using the scattergraph method over the high-low method is that all points of data are used in determining the cost line.

-Learning Objective: 02-06 Use the high-low method; scattergraphs; and regression analysis to estimate fixed and variable costs.
+Learning Objective: 02-06 Use the high-low method, scattergraphs, and regression analysis to estimate fixed and variable costs.

-112. Multiple regression analysis should be performed when a single independent variable influences multiple dependent variables.
+113. Multiple regression analysis should be performed when a single independent variable influences multiple dependent variables.

-Learning Objective: 02-06 Use the high-low method; scattergraphs; and regression analysis to estimate fixed and variable costs.
+Learning Objective: 02-06 Use the high-low method, scattergraphs, and regression analysis to estimate fixed

-113. In regression analysis, an r-square value of one indicates that there is a perfect fit between the independent and dependent variables.
+114. In regression analysis, an r-square value of one indicates that there is a perfect fit between the independent and dependent variables.

-Learning Objective: 02-06 Use the high-low method; scattergraphs; and regression analysis to estimate fixed and variable costs.
+Learning Objective: 02-06 Use the high-low method, scattergraphs, and regression analysis to estimate fixed

-114. A disadvantage of the high-low method is that the high point and low point may not be representative of the total data set available.
+115. A disadvantage of the high-low method is that the high point and low point may not be representative of the total data set available.